arnavsharma/the-flatteners/README.md

 ## Generate Your Own Dataset
 Generating your own dataset is a great way to train an existing model.
 However, the format of the dataset must match what the model expects.

+For the dataset, three different files in three separate folders are required.
+These are:
+*`./img/` (stores the perturbed paper .png files; [850, 850, 3] pixels) *`./img_msk/` (stores the binary black-white mask of where the paper is and where the background is; [850, 850, 3] pixels) *`./flow/` (stores the 2D flow maps of the perturbations applied to the source images; [2, 850, 850] pixels)

-To generate your own dataset, run and edit accordingly the following code:
+To get a quick look of how the perturbations and realistic lighting look, run and edit accordingly the following code:

 `python generate_perturbations.py`